kintsugi-programmer/kintsugi-stack-dsa-encyclopedia/README.md

 ### What is an Algorithm?

-An **algorithm** is a collection of steps to solve a problem.
-It's a set of instructions to reach a solution.
+An **algorithm** is a collection of steps to solve a probl It's a set of instructions to reach a solution.

-**Example of an Algorithm:**
-- Problem: I'm hungry and need a pizza
-- Algorithm to bake a pizza:
-  1. Heat the oven
-  2. Knead the dough
-  3. Add the toppings
-  4. Bake until done

-**Example of a Searching Algorithm:**
-- **Linear Search:** Examine elements of an array one by one to find a value

 ### Why Learn Data Structures and Algorithms?

-1. Write code that is both **time and memory efficient**
-2. **Commonly asked questions** in coding job interviews
-3. Improve problem-solving skills in technical assessments
+ Write code that is both **time and memory efficient** **Commonly asked questions** in coding job interviews Improve problem-solving skills in technical assessments

 ---

 ## Data Structures

-### 1. Stack (LIFO - Last In First Out)
+### Stack (LIFO - Last In First Out)

 A **stack** is a LIFO data structure that stores objects in a vertical tower-like structure, similar to a stack of books or CDs.